 This zone is adjacent to the historic residential neighborhoods of East Lawrence and was once part of the residential enclave, but none of the original setting or residences remain.
 This zone should function as a buffer or transition zone between the residential neighborhoods to the west and south and the mixed-use of the historic industrial complex and new development.
 This zone should be reserved for new construction.
 Contemporary methods of design and construction have to be coordinated with the existing surroundings dating from the late nineteenth century.
 A continuous sense of space should be conveyed using traditional and new materials in new ways.
-Because of the mixed-use and multi-family density, design of new construction should reference the size, scale, massing, patterns, and materials of the historic industrial neighborhood to the north and east rather than the single-family enclaves to the west and south.
-Future environs reviews within the conservation zone should be in the context of the historic industrial character of the East Lawrence Industrial Historic District.
+New construction should relate to the setback, size, form, patterns, texture, materials, and color of the features that characterize the environs of all listed properties.
+Where there are inconsistent or varied patterns the new construction should fall within the range of typical patterns in the environs of the listed properties.
+Future environs review within the conservation zone should be in the context of the character defining features of the listed properties.